alexwlchan/alexwlchan.net/src/_drafts/archive-monocultures-considered-harmful.md

 tags: digital-preservation
 ---

-*Preface: this post is a personal opinion, and not endorsed by my employer.*

-Here's a truth that anybody working in cultural heritage can tell you: **archives are inherently political**.
+*Note: like everything on this blog, this is my personal opinion.
+I'm not speaking for Wellcome Collection or anybody else who works there.*

-It's easy to imagine an archive as a neutral, objective collection of stuff; simply a container for historical objects, presented without bias or opinion.
+When you think about archives, it's easy to imagine them as a neutral, objective collection stuff.
+There are a container for historical objects, presented without bias or opinion.
-But that isn't the case.
+But that isn't the case: **archives are inherently political.**

 Archives don't just accept any material that gets donated.
-Archivists make choices about what to include and what to exclude.
+Archivists make choices about what to include and what to exclude, trying to choose objects that are on-topic and have historical value.
 Those choices mean some groups will be over or underrepresented in the archival record.

-And an archive isn't a passive container -- objects are catalogued and contextualised.
-Every object will have a title and a description, to make it easier for future researches to find.
+And an archive isn't a transparent container -- every object will have a title and the description, to make it easier to find.
+Navigating an archive requires the catalogue, and somebody has to write the catalogue entries.
 Different archivists will describe the same object in different ways.
-Their expertise, their knowledge, the other material in the archive -- all these things feed into how an object is presented.
+Their expertise, their knowledge, their biases, the other material in the archive -- all these things feeds into how an object is presented.

-**When dealing with archives, there are power structures in play.**
+**When dealing with archives, there are always power structures in play.**

 ---

-Most archives have a theme: maybe a topic, or an institution, or a person.
+Most archives have a theme: a topic, an institution, or a person.
-That theme helps inform what gets accepted -- for example, a transport archive might take a collection of old timetables, but decline some leaflets about gardening.
+That helps inform what gets included -- for example, a transport archive might accept a collection of old timetables, but decline some leaflets about gardening.
-In turn, the people who work on that archive can have more detailed knowledge of a theme, so they can write more in-depth descriptions and catalogue records.
+The people who work on that archive can have a detailed knowledge of the theme, so they can write more in-depth descriptions and bring more context to the catalogue records.

-Often different archives will overlap in their theme -- the same object could be in-scope for multiple archives.
+Often different archives will have overlapping themes -- the same object could be in-scope in multiple places.
 This is a good thing!
-It means we get a wider range of perspectives on the theme, and voices that are underrepresented in one archive might be better represented in another.
+You can easily get a wider range of perspectives on the theme, and a more diverse set of voices in the catalogue records.
+Voices that are underrepresented in one archive might be better represented in another.

-People can choose where to donate their material -- based on where they think it will be best looked after, most accurately catalogued, the history understood, and so on.
+This means people can choose where to donate their material: I somewhere they think it will be best looked after, most appropriately catalogued, the history understood, and so on.

-For example, if you have something about black men in London during the AIDS crisis, I can think of at least three different archives and that might be interested.
+For example, if you have something about Black men in London during the AIDS crisis, I can think of at least three different archives that might be interested.
-Do you want it to be part of the history of LGBT people in London (the Bishopsgate Institute)?
+Do you wanted to form part of [the history of LGBTQ+ people in London](https://www.bishopsgate.org.uk/archives)?
-Or the black community in the UK (the Black Cultural Archive)?
+Or the history of [the Black community in the UK](https://blackculturalarchives.org/collections)?
-Or wider medical history (Wellcome Collection)?
+Or maybe part of [wider medical history](https://wellcomecollection.org/pages/Wuw2MSIAACtd3Stk)?
 You choose.

+Archive collections aren't sort of land grab, where everybody tries to get as much material as possible.
+It's very common for an archive to decline material, if it would be better housed elsewhere.
+Different archives aren't in competition with each other; collectively they benefit from the variety of perspectives and interpretations that they bring.
-**Archives and history flourish with diversity, and that applies to the institutions as much as the records they keep.**
+**Archives and history flourish with diversity, and that applies to the institutions as much as the individual records they keep.**

 ---

-All that means I get nervous when I see one archive hoovering up all the material or mindshare for a given theme.
+All means I get nervous when I see one archive hoovering up all the material or mindshare for a given theme.
-Monocultures and monopolies are bad, and that's as true in archives as anywhere else.
+Monocultures and monopolies are bad, and that's as true for archives as anywhere else.
-Forget tearing down status, that's how history gets forgotten -- when only one group gets to decide what's worth keeping.
+Forget tearing down statues, that's how history gets forgotten -- when only one group gets to decide what's worth remembering.

-I feel like I'm watching this happen in our digital spaces -- consider the Internet Archive, or the amount of fannish material on AO3.
+I'm worried that this is happening in our digital spaces -- consider [the Internet Archive](https://en.wikipedia.org/wiki/Internet_Archive), or the fanfiction site [the Archive of Our Own (AO3)](https://en.wikipedia.org/wiki/Archive_of_Our_Own).

+Both of them do good work, and I rely on them regularly.
-Neither of them are unique in what they do, but they take a huge amount of mindshare -- to many people, they are *the* archive in their particular space.
+I don't want either of them to go away, but I am concerned that they take up a huge amount of mindshare.
-(Heck, I work in digital preservation, and I couldn't tell you the name of another web archiving project without googling.)

-Both of them have been in the news recently -- AO3 for a statement about racism in fandom, the Internet Archive for their [soon-to-be-closed digital library](https://www.nytimes.com/2020/06/11/books/internet-archive-national-emergency-library-coronavirus.html?smid=tw-nytbooks&smtyp=cur) -- and I can't help but wonder if it’s a good idea to put so much Internet/fannish history into a single pot.
+To many people, they are the *only* archive in their particular spaces.
+(The Internet Archive is absolutely not the only web archiving project, but how many others can you name?)

 What happens to the stuff they don't take?

-Don't get me wrong -- I admire both of them and the work they do, I just wish they weren’t quite so "we're the only player in town" in their respective spaces.
-Having more archives with a similar amount of mindshare would be healthy for all sorts of reasons.
+What happens if one or both of them goes away?

-I have no solutions or clever fixes here.
+I have no solutions or clever fixes.
-This is just something at the back of my mind whenever IA or AO3 are in the news, regardless of how exactly they’re upsetting people this week.
-We’d all be better off if there were other archives with similar mindshare.
+Bootstrapping a new archive is a significant undertaking, and there's an argument for consolidating methods rather than duplicating work.
+But long-term, I think we'd all be better off if there were more prominent, popular archives for the Internet and fandom.
+I just don't know how we get there.